Camp Karma | Handel Group

 Back to camp.
 I’ve been coached enough by now to know that many (if not all) of my immediate “no” responses are more than likely: one part stingy, one part fear and the last part, more fear.
 So, these days, when asked to do things that instantaneously turn my stomach, I reluctantly, eventually, just agree to them; or worse, I’ll tell on myself to my life coach (and baby sister) Lauren Zander.
 Much to my wimpy chicken’s chagrin, I’ve learned that the more bold actions I take to make myself uncomfortable, the more magic I bring into my life.
 Not kidding.
 I co-created a 13-episode, animated TV show on HULU, starring Eva Longoria, just to prove that.
 So by now, let’s just say, I know my “no” is much more of an “uh-oh.”

 Now, the real joke here is that I’ve always HATED camp.
 Not just ‘cause I’m a Long Island JAP that thinks flip-flops in the shower is reason enough not to go somewhere, but generally, I don’t like people all that much.
 In fact, I’d have always considered myself shy, unique and sensitive.
-I mean, after all my parents named me “Marnie.”
 I felt it my calling to be different.
 So, the mere fact that I was now going back to sleepaway camp, tickled the sh-t out of my sister, who was one of THOSE camp lovers.

 You know the type.